-Generation Progress, a national progressive advocacy and action network for young people, recently cited data from the Bureau of Labor Statistics which shed positive light on the Millennial labor market - especially for ages 25 - 34.
+Generation Progress, a national progressive advocacy and action network for young people, recently cited data from the Bureau of Labor Statistics which shed a positive light on the Millennial labor market - especially for ages 25 - 34.
 Older Millennials have a much higher percentage of labor force participation than the national average.

-Buying a first home could be a reality for many Millennials who are actively working and earning better salaries than years past.
+Buying a first home could be a reality for many Millennials who are actively working and earning better salaries than in years past.
 If you have already been planning on buying a first home - is it really time to take the plunge?

 Buying a home is more complicated than it seems.
 The home you may be able to afford now, may not be your forever home.
 The most common type of home purchased remains the detached single-family home.
 The best approach is to weigh your options on whether to buy a starter home or keep saving for purchasing down the road.

 Mortgage rates are low - so it is a terrific time to buy.
 Sales are rising, supply is dropping, and prices have increased in many areas.
 Compared to next year, today's market may be a bargain.
 If you choose strategically - you may be making a wise investment that will build future value.

 Do the math.
 You may have enough money stashed away for a down payment, but that does not include closing costs, property taxes, maintenance, homeowner’s insurance, utilities, landscaping, etc. It is estimated that maintenance and repairs can total 1 - 2% of your annual mortgage costs.